Carlos Zannini: Relationship to the Kirchners

 Zannini has been described as having been a Kirchnerite from the very beginning and as having “never left” the fold.
 “First at the local level of Rio Gallegos, then in the provincial government and finally as president,” writes one source, “Nestor Kirchner was always flanked by Zannini, the man who drafted speeches, decrees, bills and, above all, telling him where and when or not to sign it.”
 Zannini has told both Kirchners “what to veto, whom to appoint to key positions,” and so on.
 Nothing happens in the government “without his permission and supervision.”

 He was described in October 2013 as “the strong man, the real power behind the scenes,” the “power in the shadows,” the "juridical architect of Kirchnerism,” and “the most powerful functionary in the government.”

-It has been surmised that his strength lies not in his influence on the President’s decisions but in his ability to interpret the President’s wishes.
+In 2013, iProfessional reported that, according to sources close to Zannini, his strength lay not in his influence on the President’s decisions but in his ability to interpret the President’s wishes.
 Although it is Vice President Amado Boudou who formally replaces the president when she is ill, Zannini has been described as being the real seat of power in her absence.
 Buenos Aires Province Governor Daniel Scioli, the front runner in the Kirchnerist Front for Victory primary for the nomination, named Zannini as his running mate in his campaign for the 2015 presidential election.

 Zannini has also been described as being perhaps the one person most responsible for “the progress that has been made in building the Kirchner model.”
 He has allegedly succeeded in “cornering power” through methods drawn from Antonio Gramsci which “are much more effective than the armed struggle” that he and others engaged in during the 1970s.